atari2600tim/webtin/README.md

 ### Noe0m patch

-A patch is made available that strips tintin's `#echo` and `#showme` functions of the `\e[0m` ANSI color code.
+A patch is made available that strips tintin's `#echo` and `#showme` commands of the `\e[0m` ANSI color code.
 This caused slight problems on some MUDs with less than usual colouring scheme.
 The patched container is available for pulling from Docker Hub under the tag `rpolve/webtin:noe0m`.
+The `\e[0m` which is normally appended to the command echo is also substituted with `\e[0;37;49m`.
+If the latter is unsatisfactory, you can change the provided _noe0m.patch_ by hand and build a new container using the _noe0m.Dockerfile_.

 ### Resource constraints